 Babakhanian is a regularly featured guest and performer on WKCR including the annual Bach Fest.

-As a singer, her performance of "Scarlet Rose" featured on CBS has over a million hits on YouTube.
+As a singer, her performance of "Scarlet Rose" featured on CBS has gone viral on YouTube.
 She was recently featured on Lynn Crystal's program "Carnival Of Song" on WFDU.